ahsan722505/content-manager/README.md

 => You can also assign hotkey to individual content.

-=> You can synchronize clipboards between different devices (Copy on one device and paste in another.)  -----> coming soon
+=> You can synchronize clipboards between different devices (Copy on one device and paste in another.)  -----> coming soon.

 => This app can be your password manager as well.